 Born and living in Mexico, Astrid understands Latinos, their culture and the differences between countries in Latin America.
-She started working as a market researcher in 1995 and in 2000, with her partners, founded NODO Market Consulting, which has its headquarters in Mexico City.
+She started working as a market researcher in 1995 and is founder of Fieldable Research which manages project across of Latin America.

-NODO is a full-service research company, conducting qualitative, quantitative, online, category management and social network studies.
-NODO has been named best research company in Mexico four times.
+Fieldable Research is a full-service research company, conducting qualitative, quantitative, online, category management and social network studies, working for Fortune 500 companies and also smaller enterprises interested in learning about the Latino market.

 Astrid studied social communication and has an MBA from Ipade, one of the top 10 business schools in the world.
 She also has a specialization in strategic sales, and is a former professor for non-verbal communication, advertising and market research at Anahuac University in Mexico City.